iredmail/docs/en_US/installation/0-install.iredmail.enterprise.md

   contacts (CardDAV) and ActiveSync), you need a lot more memory.
 Consider 16 GB memory to support 500 ActiveSync clients.

+## Request a free trial license or purchase one

+Please sign up or login to [iRedMail Store](https://store.iredmail.org/) to either request a free trial license or purchase one.

 ## Download and run the installer

 Run commands below on the server to download iRedMail Enterprise for Linux (amd64 / x86_64):

 !!! attention